Igalia/wpewebkit.org/_posts/2023-01-19-blog-new-svg-engine.md

 }
 </style>

-In the <a href="{{ '/blog/04-wpe-networking-overview.html' | url }}">previous posts of this series</a>, various aspects of the WPE port architecture were covered.
+In the <a href="/blog/04-wpe-networking-overview.html">previous posts of this series</a>, various aspects of the WPE port architecture were covered.
 Besides maintaining and advancing the WPE port according to our customers' needs, Igalia also participates in the development of the **WebCore** engine itself, which is shared by *all* WebKit ports.
 WebCore is the part of the browser engine that does the heavy lifting: it contains all functionality necessary to load, parse, lay out, and paint Web content.

 Since late 2019, Igalia has been working on a new SVG engine, dubbed **L**ayer-**B**ased **S**VG **E**ngine (**LBSE**), that will unify the HTML/SVG rendering pipelines in WebCore.
 This will resolve long-standing design issues of the "legacy" SVG engine and unlock a bunch of new *exciting* possibilities for Web developers to get creative with SVG. <a href="https://blogs.igalia.com/nzimmermann/posts/2021-10-13-svg-performance/">Hardware-accelerated compositing</a>, driven by CSS `transform` animations, <a href="https://blogs.igalia.com/nzimmermann/posts/2019-12-12-3d-transformations/">3D perspective transformations</a> for arbitrary SVG elements, CSS `z-index` support for all SVG graphics elements, and proper coverage rectangle computations and repaints are just a few highlights of the capabilities the future SVG engine will offer.